operator-framework/java-operator-sdk/docs/documentation/features.md

 ## Leader Election

-In general operators are deployed with single instance running, or a single active instance running.
-That means if multiple instances are deployed only one of the should process the events.
-This is achieved by configuring leader election.
-Leader election will make sure only one instance of the operator is processing events, other instances will start event sources, where those will populate the caches - this is beneficial for the case the instance becomes the leader it will start reconcile immediately, and don't have to wait until the event sources are started and caches are populated.
+Operators are generally deployed with a single running or active instance.
+However, it is possible to deploy multiple instances in such a way that only one, called the "leader", processes the events.
+This is achieved via a mechanism called "leader election".
+While all the instances are running, and even start their event sources to populate the caches, only the leader will process the events.
+This means that should the leader change for any reason, for example because it crashed, the other instances are already warmed up and ready to pick up where the previous leader left off should one of them become elected leader.

 See sample configuration in the [E2E test](https://github.com/java-operator-sdk/java-operator-sdk/blob/144947d89323f1c65de6e86bd8b9a6a8ffe714ff/sample-operators/leader-election/src/main/java/io/javaoperatorsdk/operator/sample/LeaderElectionTestOperator.java#L26-L30)
 .